cp2k/cp2k/INSTALL.md

   limits tuned parameters to the specified GPU, and by default all tuned parameters are embedded (`exts/dbcsr/src/acc/opencl/smm/params/*.csv`) and applied at runtime.
-  If auto-tuned parameters are not available for DBCSR, well-chosen defaults will be used used to populate the necessary kernels at runtime.
+  If auto-tuned parameters are not available for DBCSR, well-chosen defaults will be used to populate kernels at runtime.
 Refer to the toolchain method (above) for an ARCH-file that blends, e.g., OpenCL and CUDA.
 - Auto-tuned parameters are embedded into the binary, i.e., CP2K does not rely on a hard-coded location.
 Setting `OPENCL_LIBSMM_SMM_PARAMS=/path/to/csv-file` environment variable can supply parameters for an already built application, or `OPENCL_LIBSMM_SMM_PARAMS=0` can disable using tuned parameters.
-- The environment variable `ACC_OPENCL_VERBOSE=2` prints information about kernels generated at runtime and thereby checks the installation.
+- The environment variable `ACC_OPENCL_VERBOSE=2` prints information about kernels generated at runtime (and thereby checks the installation).
-- Refer to <https://cp2k.github.io/dbcsr/> for more information, e.g.,
+- Refer to <https://cp2k.github.io/dbcsr/> for, e.g., environment variables,
-  environment variables or how to tune kernels (auto tuned parameters).
+  or how to tune kernels (auto tuned parameters).

 ### 2v. matrix-matrix multiplication offloading on GPU using SPLA